netscaler/netscaler-k8s-ingress-controller/crd/ratelimit/README.md

 ## Rate limit CRD definition

-The Rate limit CRD spec is available in the Citrix ingress controller GitHub repo at: [ratelimit-crd.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/crd/ratelimit/ratelimit-crd.yaml).
+The Rate limit CRD spec is available in the Netscaler ingress controller GitHub repo at: [ratelimit-crd.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/crd/ratelimit/ratelimit-crd.yaml).
 The **Rate limit CRD provides** [attributes](#ratelimit-crd-attributes) for the various options that are required to define the rate limit policies on the Ingress Netscaler that acts as an API gateway.

 ## Rate limit CRD attributes